chaintope/tips/tip-hdwallet-cointype.md

 Now, there is no cointype defined for Tapyrus in BIP-0044.
 So, It is confusing what number is set to cointype when implementing HDWallet for tapyrus.

-I suggest to propose to cointype for Tapyrus. but, We need consensus in this community before push to [SLIP-0044](https://github.com/satoshilabs/slips/blob/master/slip-0044.md)
+I propose to cointype for Tapyrus.
+But we need consensus in this community before pushing to [SLIP-0044](https://github.com/satoshilabs/slips/blob/master/slip-0044.md).

 ## Specification